naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.3.cloud.virtualiztion.sdn.md

 A *northbound interface* (NBI) also exists between the SDN controller and the applications that are installed on the controller.
 These applications are what enable network programmability

 #### SDN Examples: Open SDN and OpenFlow

+The Open Networking Foundation (ONF) model of SDN uses an SBI called OpenFLow.
+OpenFlow is a protocol used between the controller and the networking devices to manage traffic flows.
+ONF's controller, OpenDayLight, is the result of a collaborative effort among many vendors.

+In addition to OpenFlow, the controller has SBIs for other activities, such as configuring network devices (NetConf), managing routes (BGP-LS and PCEP) and switching traffic between VMs (OVSDB)

+NBIs typically include Java APIs for applications and the RESTful API.
+REST uses HTTP messages to transfer data to other applications that are not running on the controller.

+The definition and operation of these SBI and NBI protocols is beyond CCNA.

+#### SDN Example: The Cisco Application Centric Infrastructure (ACI)